“Wings of the night…” The witching hour in Islam.

 “Do not let your animals and children go out when the sun has set, until the first part of the night is over, for the devils come out when the sun sets, until the first part of the night is over.”
 2

-However, the arrival of dark and the call for prayer makes it somewhat a double threat.
 Growing up in a muslim household, we were taught during the early night to cease any active play until well after the Isha prayer (last prayer of the day) was called.
 We were warned to avoid running and asked to relax and cool down.
-Islam treats that time with caution and it may coincide (dependimg on season and location) with the witching hour that also affects babies and results in eternal never-ending crying spells.
+Islam treats that time with caution and it may coincide (depending on season and location) with the “witching hour” that also affects babies and results in eternal never-ending crying spells.

 In literary tradition, the “witching hour” denotes a period of intensified supernatural presence, most often in the deepest hours of the night—or according to later folklore, around three in the morning.
 It is understood as a threshold in which the boundary between the visible world and the unseen grows fragile, permitting forces beyond ordinary human perception to emerge and make themselves felt.

-In other words, it is a time when the occult, the supernatural, the unseen, the ghosts, the spirits are at their peak performance.
+In other words, it is a time when the occult, the supernatural, the unseen, the ghosts and the spirits are at their peak performance.

 Shakespeare also referred to it in his play “Hamlet” but for him, it started at midnight.